Basilicata Italy Travel Guide

 March, November

-Chilly days, more likelihood of rain, limited hours for a few businesses.
+Chilly days, greater probability of rain, limited hours for some businesses.

 Dec-Feb, July-Aug